 As your Longmont Teeth Cleaning specialist, we can help you maintain your oral health.
-From your hygiene appointment with Andrea or Natalie to your exam with Dr. Hedrick, you will be well taken care of at Longmont Dental Loft.
+From your hygiene appointment with Andrea, Hannah, or Natalie to your exam with Dr. Hedrick, you will be well taken care of at Longmont Dental Loft.

 What is a Teeth Cleaning?

 Teeth cleanings at a dental office is a form of preventive dental care.
 It’s also referred to as a hygiene appointment.
 They have two parts: an exam (checkup) as well as a dental cleaning.

 Dental checkups and cleanings are done to protect oral health as well as protect the overall health of your body.
 For example, if someone gets periodontal disease in their gums, it can spread bacteria to the rest of their body causing more issues.
 Identifying and treating these issues before they cause a lot of problems in the future can prevent the need for more treatment as well as save you money.